Search results for:

-SSL (Secure Sockets Layer) provides safe and private communication between a website and its visitors’ web browser.
-Traditionally, it has been used mostly for ecommerce and on pages where sensitive information needed to be transmitted.
+SSL (Secure Sockets Layer) provides safe and private communication between a website and its visitors' web browser.
+Traditionally, it has been used chiefly for eCommerce and on pages where sensitive information needed to be transmitted.

-But today, more and more sites are using it regardless, which is a good thing considering the amount of cybersecurity threats that are out there and MitM attacks (Man in the Middle).
+But today, more and more sites are using it regardless, which is a good thing considering the number of cybersecurity threats out there and MitM attacks (Man in the Middle).

-For example, Google justrecently announced two CAs that they’ll no longer recognize because they didn’t follow the proper protocol and were issuing certificates when they shouldn’t have.
+For example, Google just recently announced two CAs that they'd no longer recognize because they didn't follow the proper protocol and were issuing certificates when they shouldn't have.

 There are different types of certificates for different situations, including:

-This type of certificate is issued based solely on the verification of the business’ domain by checking their WHOIS listing.
-They’re cheaper than other types of SSL certificates and today there are even free ones (AutoSSL and Let’s Encrypt).
-They’re also fast and easy to obtain because all they have to do is verify you own the domain.
-But they don’t provide as much assurance to your visitors and they aren’t as secure.
+This type of certificate is issued based solely on verifying the business' domain by checking their WHOIS listing.
+They're cheaper than other SSL certificates, and today, there are even free ones (AutoSSL and Let's Encrypt).
+They're also fast and easy to obtain because all they have to do is verify you own the domain.
+But they don't provide as much assurance to your visitors, and they aren't as secure.

 There are both single domain certificates and wildcard.
-If you need to secure subdomains, as well as your main domain then you would want a wildcard.
+If you need to secure subdomains and your primary domain, you would want a wildcard.

-This is what you really want if you have an ecommerce site or gather sensitive data.
-It will cost more and take more time for approval, but it gives much more security and it’ll visibly turn the address bar in web browsers green.
-This clearly shows visitors that they’re in a secure environment.
+This is what you want if you have an eCommerce site or gather sensitive data.
+It will cost more and take more time for approval, but it gives much more security, and it'll visibly turn the address bar in web browsers green.
+This clearly shows visitors that they're in a secure environment.
 You can see the requirements here.